 “How often” frequency recommendations come from the U.S. Preventive Services Task Force and are based on normal screening results.
 Your doctor may recommend a different frequency depending on your results or other health factors.

-* “Free” preventive care means that you will not have a copay or have to pay money toward your deductible or coinsurance for the services.
+* “100% covered” preventive care means that you will not have a copay or have to pay money toward your deductible or coinsurance for the services.
 Sometimes a preventive care visit leads to other medical care or tests, even at the same appointment.
 You should check with your doctor or doctor’s staff during your visit to see if there are services you may be billed for.
+For ConnectiCare Medicare members, Colonography (CTC) is not considered preventive care, there may be a cost to you.

 ** COLOGUARD® is a registered trademark of Exact Sciences in the U.S. and other countries.